uvarc/rc-website/content/userinfo/globus.md

 install the Globus Connect Personal application.
 {{% /callout %}}

-1. Open a browser and navigate to [**https://www.globus.org/**](https://www.globus.org/).
+1. Open a browser and navigate to [https://www.globus.org/](https://www.globus.org/).
 On the Globus home page, from the "I Want To" menu, select "Enable Globus on my system."
   <img src="/images/globus-enable-globus.png" width="700" height="550">
 2. Click the "Get Globus Connect Personal" link in the bottom left for "Researchers and other end users".
   <img src="/images/globus-connect-personal-get.png" width="700" height="550">
 3. Select your operating system in the "Install Globus Connect Personal" box on the right.
 Install Globus Connect Personal by following the installation instructions.
   <img src="/images/globus-personal-endpoint-start.png" width="700" height="550">
 4. Launch the newly installed Globus Connect Personal.
 5. A box will appear and ask you to login.
-It will redirect you to a webpage where you will allow access and provide a label for your collection.
+It will redirect you to a webpage where you will allow access and provide a label for your collection, i.e. your computer.
 We recommend using something very descriptive, such as `mstk3-laptop` or `smith-genlab-workstation`.
   <img src="/images/globus-connect-setup.png" width="700" height="550">
 6. After clicking allow, a new page will pop up asking you to provide a collection name and a description.
-Again, use something descriptive like `mstk3-laptop`
+Again, use something descriptive like `mstk3-laptop`. **Do not select the "High Assurance" checkbox.**
   <img src="/images/globus-collection-name.png" width="700" height="550">
-7. Your collection is now set up and ready to use
+7. Your collection is now set up and ready to use.

 On Windows and Mac OSX, the agent will run in the background on your laptop or workstation and will restart when the machine is booted.
 Click on the agent icon (in the tray for Windows users, in the toolbar for MacOS users) to change your preferences or to see the web console.
 On Linux you must start the agent manually upon rebooting.

 Your local computer is now able to serve as a Globus Collection.

 # Check your new Collection

-Globus transfers data between two "collections".
+Globus transfers data between two "collections" or endpoints.
 You must log in to the Globus website to initiate any transfers.

-1. Open a browser window to [**https://www.globus.org/**](https://www.globus.org/) and click on **Log In**.
+1. Open a browser window to [https://www.globus.org/](https://www.globus.org/) and click on **Log In**.
 2. Select “University of Virginia” from the drop-down list of organizations.
 You may also type the name into the textbox next to the down arrow.
 Click Continue.
   <img src="/images/globus-login-page.png" width="700" height="550">

 3. Next to you will be directed to sign in using **UVA NetBadge**.
 Once logged in you will see the File Manager page:
   <img src="/images/globus-transfer-page.png" width="700" height="450">
 4. Click the Collection box and you should see your newly created collection

-# Transferring Sensitive or Secure Data to Ivy

-Globus is the **only** permitted data-transfer protocol for sensitive or secure data.
-To transfer data to Ivy Central Storage, please see the special instructions [here](/userinfo/ivy/overview#data-transfer-in-out-of-ivy).

 # Transferring Files